Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 -

-Requires self-motivation: Without structure, it's easier to fall behind.
+Requires more self-motivation: Without structure, it's easier to fall behind.

 -

-Tech issues: Dependence on stable internet and devices can be problematic.
+Technical issues: Requires stable internet and suitable devices

 -